dotnet/docs/docs/standard/base-types/alternation-constructs-in-regular-expressions.md

 `(?(` *expression* `)` *yes* `|` *no* `)`

-where *expression* is the initial pattern to match, *yes* is the pattern to match if *expression* is matched, and *no* is the optional pattern to match if *expression* is not matched.
+where *expression* is the initial pattern to match, *yes* is the pattern to match if *expression* is matched, and *no* is the optional pattern to match if *expression* is not matched (if a *no* pattern is not provided, it's equivalent to an empty *no*).
 The regular expression engine treats *expression* as a zero-width assertion; that is, the regular expression engine does not advance in the input stream after it evaluates *expression*.
 Therefore, this construct is equivalent to the following:

 `(?(?=` *expression* `)` *yes* `|` *no* `)`